 Is laser teeth whitening safe?

-Laser teeth whitening, when performed in-office by a licensed professional is safe.
+Laser teeth whitening is safe when performed in-office by a licensed professional.
 However, because it is so intensive, laser teeth whitening side effects may include sensitivity in your teeth.
 Current research is conflicting, with some studies saying that this method causes the least sensitivity.
-Other studies show that sensitivity is associated with the bleaching agent rather than the method.
-Due to the quick process, some clinicians may not recommend this method for people who want teeth whitening for sensitive teeth.

 Any sensitivity should subside quite quickly but can be uncomfortable for some patients and extremely painful for others.
 This method may, therefore, be best avoided by people who want teeth whitening for sensitive teeth.

-What is Zoom teeth whitening (LED)?
+Zoom teeth whitening (LED)

 LED whitening has largely replaced UV whitening since it's safer and proven to be more effective.
 It's UV light that causes sunburn and skin cancer, so using it in the mouth can damage gums, cheeks, and lips.